THE

 (i)

-school owned or controlled by the Government or a local authority;
+a school owned or controlled by the Government or a local

 (ii)

-or grant from the Government, Federal Government or a local authority; and
+kind of aid or grant from the Government, Federal Government or a local

 (iv) a Deeni